-Our Bridging the Dream Scholarship Program for Graduate Students supports our mission of helping people create the life they imagine.
+Our Bridging the Dream Scholarship Program for Graduate Students supports our mission of helping people create the life they imagine, and we are excited to announce year 2 of the program.
 It gives four hardworking professionals the opportunity to not just earn an advanced degree, but also chase their dreams of making the world a better place for themselves and their communities.

 Join us in celebrating four outstanding professionals who dream of making the world a better place for everyone.